-- Growth Potential: Depositors will receive an uncapped upside participation in the quarterly average performance of the PowerShares® S&P 500® Low Volatility Portfolio ETF as measured from the Initial Fixing Date. - U FDIC Insurance: This deposit qualifies for FDIC coverage generally up to \$250,000 in aggregate for all deposits per institution for individual depositors and up to \$250,000 in aggregate for all deposits per institution held in certain retirement plans and accounts, including IRAs.
+- Growth Potential with Minimum Return: Depositors will receive the greater of (1) the Minimum Return or (2) an uncapped upside participation in the quarterly average performance of the S&P 500 Index as measured from the Initial Fixing Date. - FDIC Insurance: This deposit qualifies for FDIC coverage generally up to \$250,000 in aggregate for all deposits per institution for individual depositors and up to \$250,000 in aggregate for all deposits per institution held in certain retirement plans and accounts, including IRAs. - ▶ IRA-eligible

-u IRA-eligible